How Long Do BMWs Last? (In Years and Mileage)

 BMW engines are known to burn oil more rapidly than other cars, so be sure to always keep the oil topped up between services to protect the engine from damage and ensure it will last.

-There have also been some instances where components have failed earlier than expected in particular BMW engines, and certain models that have experienced more problems than others, but on the whole, BMW produces reliable engines that last.
+There have also been some instances where components have failed earlier than expected in particular BMW engines, and certain models that have experienced more problems experienced more problems than others, but on the whole, BMW produces reliable engines that last.

 Engines often outlive many of the other components that go into a car, and many complaints around BMW failures center around the electronic systems rather than the mechanic components that make up the engine.